jundalisay/spblist/content/en/research/smith/philosophy/chapter-2.md

 They did not derive anything from the Ionian Philosophy.
 - Plato and Aristotle derived the fundamental principles of almost all their doctrines from the Pythagorean school.
-- Plato also borrowed something from the sects of Cratylus and Heraclitus, and Xenophanes, Parmenides, Melissus, and Zeno.
+- Plato also borrowed something from the sects of:
+  - Cratylus and Heraclitus
+  - Xenophanes
+  - Parmenides
+  - Melissus
+  - Zeno.

 The extreme obscurity of Cratylus and Heraclitus prevented them from acquiring any extensive reputation.
 It would be vain and useless to rescue the system of those antesocratic sages, from that oblivion that they are in.
 <!-- However, we shall mark whatever have been borrowed from them as we go along. -->

-Plato discredited and exposed the Philosophy of Leucippus, Democritus, and Protagoras which consequently became dormant.
+Plato discredited and exposed the Philosophy of:
+- Leucippus
+- Democritus
+- Protagoras

+These consequently became dormant.
 They were almost forgotten until it was revived by Epicurus.

 <!-- Their philosophy accordingly=
 - submitted to his eloquence,